flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

       .. group-tab:: Flyte binary

-         Add the following contents to your Helm values file:
+         Add the following config to your Helm values file:

         .. code-block:: yaml
           :emphasize-lines: 7,11